panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 > JavaScript identifiers are *case sensitive*.

 For example, the identifiers `myNumber` and `mynumber` are different, because the letter `n` has different cases in the identifiers (`N` vs `n`).

+Having that, now let's see the 3 ways you can declare variables in JavaScript: `const`, `let`, and `var` statements.

 ## 2. *const* variables